imrn/TreePyO/README.rst

 - Decide on the standard view of a Python Environment.
 (40%)

-- A non-functional context menu is provided.
+- A primitive context menu is provided.
   Decide on its use for standard view.
 (10%)

 - Compile use cases as a widget.
 Provide patterns for customizing the tree,